 • Teething.
 You may be experiencing your kid's last bout of teething, with the 2-year molars making their appearance around this age.

 • Bad manners.
-Sharing and being polite might still be tough for a kid this age, but keep using “please” and “thank you” in conversation, and talking up the concept of sharing.
-Be patient—she'll get it in time.
+Sharing and being polite might still be tough for a kid this age, but keep using “please” and “thank you” in conversation, and talking up the concept of taking turns.
+Be patient—they'll get it in time.

 • Friendship.
 A 32-month-old tends to be really interested in other kids, and may have started making friends.

 • Shyness.
 Feeling intimidated or sensitive in social situations is normal in a 2-year-old.
 For some kids, it's simply part of their personality.
-Even if you're a social butterfly, show your shy child empathy, and help him get accustomed to unfamiliar environments.
-And you may want to avoid labeling him as "shy."
-It's something he may simply outgrow, and you don't want to make him start to believe it.
+Even if you're a social butterfly, show your shy child empathy, and help them get accustomed to unfamiliar environments.
+Avoid labeling your kid as "shy"—it's something they may simply outgrow, and you don't want to make them start to believe it.

 Health is always a top concern for parents, and this age is no different.
 Some common health questions parents of 32-month-olds have are: